NicHub/stewart-platform-esp32/README.md

 The external libraries are installed automatically during the first build because they are declared under `lib_deps` in `platformio.ini`.

 ## I²C ADDRESSES

+> By default, the PCA9685 driver and the Nunchuck share the same I²C address `0x40`.
+> Fortunately, the address of the PCA9685 driver can easily be changed to `0x41` by shorting the A0 jumper next to the capacitor.

 | Default address | New address | Device              |
 | :-------------- | :---------- | :------------------ |